sadit/SimilaritySearch.jl/joss/paper.md

 More examples and notebooks (Pluto and Jupyter) are available in the sister repository <https://github.com/sadit/SimilaritySearchDemos>.

 # Acknowledgements
+The authors would like to thank the reviewers and the editor for their valuable time; their suggestions improved the quality of this manuscript.
 This research used the computing infrastructure of the _Laboratorio de GeoInteligencia Territorial_ at _CentroGEO Centro de Investigación en Ciencias de Información Geoespacial_, Aguascalientes, México.

 # References